reymon359/how-to-live/docs/Respect nature/index.md

 ## Resources and credits

-When I was little, we had a saying in the Scouts when going camping.
-It was about trying to leave a place better than you found it.
-It came from a Baden-Powell's quote.
+There is a saying in the Scouts about trying to leave a place better than you found it.
+It comes from a Baden-Powell's quote.

 > Try and leave this world a little better than you found it, and when your turn comes to die, you can die happy in feeling that at any rate, you have not wasted your time but have done your best. - Robert Baden-Powell